-After the big flooding in Thailand of 2011 (Bangkok included), the Thai Government said they would do everything in their power to prevent this of happening again.
+After the big flooding in Thailand of 2011 (Bangkok included), the Thai Government said they would do everything in their power to prevent this from happening again.

 Of course, the rains of the last few weeks were devastating and it doesn’t sound reasonable to just blame the government—two years is just not enough to fix everything.